franioli/resume/README.md

 This repository contains my personal CV, written with LateX with ModernCV package.

+The code in this repository is released "as is" under MIT Licence.
-You are free to use it as a template for developing your CV.
+Therefore, you are free to use it as a template for developing your CV.